lastlegume/lastlegume.github.io/_posts/2023-10-31-fuzzy_string_matching.markdown

 ---

 <script defer src="/assets/scripts/pages/fuzzyPost.js"></script>

+Note: As of January 2026, fuzzy string matching on this site is done by calculating edit distance (more specifically Levenshtein distance).
+The method presented here is much worse and was simply my first thought when approaching the problem several years ago, so it has many flaws.

 Exactly as the title states: a simple, javascript based code segment for matching two strings while allowing for some inaccuracy.
 Because of the method of matching, this segment is O(N^3), so it should not be used if time is an issue.
 The code is shown below and an interactive example are below: